cmsimike/You-I/README.md

 ### Keys
-1. Up/down/left/right to move the view port to see more of th solar system.
+1. Up/down/left/right - move the view port to see more of th solar system.
-2. [ and ] to zoom in and out.
+2. [ and ] - zoom in and out.
 Basically useless at the scales i'm talking about now.
+3. e - center and scale around earth and start tracking.
+You can zoom out and see the moon.
+You will not be able to move around anymore though.

 ### Technology